Our commitment to diversity, inclusion, and representation

 We acknowledge that we are fortunate to operate on the unceded territory of the Coast Salish Peoples, including the sḵwx̱wú7mesh (Squamish), xʷməθkʷəy̓əm (Musqueam), and sel̓íl̓witulh (Tsleil-Waututh) nations.

-A lot of things have changed in those six months, but our commitment to creating a welcoming, inclusive company has not.
 We understand the importance of making sure our platforms, content, products, and conversations have depth and soul, and are representative of a dynamic range of lived experiences including, but not limited to: Black, Indigenous, people of colour (BIPOC); lesbian, gay, bisexual, trans, queer, Two-Spirit+ (LGBTQ2S+), gender, abilities, age, and the intersections of these identities and experiences.
 This work has only just begun.

-We are committed to increasing representation and inclusion in our magazine, Basenotes, both in terms of the stories being told and the people who tell them.
+We are committed to increasing representation and inclusion in our magazine, Natural Habitat, both in terms of the stories being told and the people who tell them.
 An average of 72% of our content each month includes BIPOC and LGBTQ2S+ voices as interview sources, feature subjects, writers, illustrators, and/or photographers.
 If you have a great story idea or are interested in contributing, please reach out to us at firstname.lastname@example.org.

 We continue to ensure that our website, campaign, and social media creative features more diversity, both in front of and behind the camera.
 On average, 86% of our content is created by BIPOC stylists, photographers, and videographers each month.

-We have continued to grow an ongoing partnership with the body: a home for love
+We have continued to grow an ongoing partnership with the body: a home for love,

-, an organization that supports Black women who are healing from sexual trauma.
+an organization that supports Black women who are healing from sexual trauma.
 We are supporting the body each month through regular funding and product donations, special collaborations, and editorial opportunities.
-Find out more on here
+Find out more here

+We support the Black Lives Matter Movement.
 For a list of other places to donate to as well as anti-racist resources to learn from, click here